MicrosoftLearning/20532-DevelopingMicrosoftAzureSolutions/Instructions/Demos/dotnet/Mod09/20532C_DEMO_09-viewing_a_resource_group_template.md

 # Demo: Viewing a Resource Group Template

-1. On the Start screen, click the down arrow to view all the applications, and then click **Microsoft Azure PowerShell**.
+1. On the Start screen, click the down arrow to view all the applications, and then click **Windows PowerShell**.

-1. Switch to the **Microsoft Azure PowerShell** console window.
+1. Switch to the **Windows PowerShell** console window.

 1. To switch to the **Azure Resource Manager** modules, type the following command in the console, and then press Enter: